 If you want your Southern California family vacation to have a relaxed beach vibe but also the option of tapping into all LA has to offer, then you simply must have Hermosa Beach as your base!

 We were lucky to call this gorgeous beach-town home for the summer and love every inch of its golden beach, stunning ocean, delicious restaurants and kid-friendly vibe (it has a fabulous playground!).

 You can easily spend weeks here and visit LA like a local.
-You can see more about what we loved in Hermosa beach here.
+You can see more about what we loved at Hermosa beach here.

 See the show that is Venice beach boardwalk

 If you travel to show your kids (and yourself) how varied humanity can be, then you will be hard pressed finding a better place for people watching than the Venice beach boardwalk in Los Angeles.

-It is the opposite of the refined and sanitizes version of humanity you have in outlets and shopping malls and it is both amazing and overwhelming.
+It is the opposite of the refined and sanitized version of humanity you have in outlets and shopping malls and it is both amazing and overwhelming.